cpypasta/apc/README.md

 A tool that allows anyone to change the animal population on all the reserves in theHunter: Call of the Wild (COTW).
 You can choose to use the CLI tool or the GUI.

-This tool can make all species a diamond and the appropriate species a Great one.
-Currently, the tool only supports rare furs for the following species:
+This tool can make all species a diamond, the appropriate species a Great one, or have a rare fur.
-1. Red Deer
-1. Whitetail Deer
-1. Black Bear
-1. Moose
-1. Bobcat
-1. All species at Cuatro Colinas

 The following mods are possible with this tool:
 1. Make an animal a Great Ones.
 1. Make an animal a Diamond.
-1. Make animal have a rare fur.
+1. Make an animal have a rare fur.
 1. Make a female animal a male.
 1. Make a male a female.

 The modded population files can be found in a `mods` folder in the same directory you are running the tool.

-I release updates of this tool to [NexusMods](https://www.nexusmods.com/thehuntercallofthewild/mods/225).
+To download the latest releases of this tool, go to [NexusMods](https://www.nexusmods.com/thehuntercallofthewild/mods/225) where you can also post bugs and have a conversation with the COTW modding community.

-## Caveats:
+## Limitations:
-This tool was tested on Windows 11 with the game installed via Steam.
-It is smart enough to also look where Epic Games saves it files too.
-If your game files are saved somewhere else besides where Steam or Epic saves them, use the `apc set-save [SAVE_PATH]` command to tell the tool which path to use in the CLI or the "configure path" in the GUI.
+* This tool was tested on Windows 11 with the game installed via Steam.
+It is smart enough to also look where Epic Games saves its files too.
+If your game files are saved somewhere else besides where Steam or Epic saves them, use the `apc set-save [SAVE_PATH]` if you are using the CLI or the `Configure Game Path` in the GUI.

-Not all furs are defined in the tool.
-It is a work in progress, and it takes a lot of time, so expect some gaps.
+* The species that use the newer TruRACS trophy system may not become a diamond.
+This is an area where I am still doing research to figure out how exactly to manipulate.
+* If you use the executables (EXE) files, your system may complain there is a virus.
+This is not true, but the `pyinstaller` package that builds the executable is often used by hackers, and so it is being flagged.
+To avoid this, simply install the tool from the `wheel` file or build it from source.
 ## How To Build

-| Note: This code was built and tested with Python 3.10.10.
+> Note: This code was built and tested with Python 3.10.10.

 To install dependencies:
 ```sh